commoncrawl/cc-warcinfo-index-builder/README.md

 The `make all-warcinfo` step runs one extractor per crawl, and the first finished in 1h 35m and the last in 6h 56m.

+A copy of the actual index can be found on rf:/home/cc-pds/warcinfo_id.parquet